-Administrative and professional work assisting the Select Board to discharge the duties of the office; all other related work, as required.
+Administrative and professional work assisting the Board of Selectmen to discharge the duties of the office; all other related work, as required.

-Works under the administrative direction of the Select Board Chairperson, in accordance with general instructions and requiring the ability to plan and perform duties independently.
+Works under the administrative direction of the Chairperson of the Board of Selectmen, in accordance with general instructions and requiring the ability to plan and perform duties independently.